thelink2012/modloader/doc/plugins/gta3/std.data.md

 __Additional Notes__:
+   * Decision files (.ped/.grp) mustbe in a *decision/allowed* directory to work
    * IDE and IPL that doesn't have a matching gta.dat entry are loaded anyway
    * IDE and IPL files usually needs to be structured the same way as it's gta.dat demands (i.e. IPL DATA/MAPS/TEST.IPL should be structured like modloader/My Map/data/maps/test.ipl) although this is **NOT** necessary anymore since Mod Loader 0.2.x
+   * This makes the loading screen dynamic, removing the flickering when there are too few gta.dat entries (usually on TCs)
    * Matching for data lines in readme files are supported for some data files
-   * This makes the loading screen dynamic, removing the flickering when there are too few gta.dat entries (usually on TCs)
    * This performs caching of the data files and readmes in the modloader directory, giving a better performance in not needing to merge data every time you load the game.